Event planning guidelines

 - Respecting early morning or late evening use

-Specific decibel settings for large concerts will be determined as part of the Event Permit process.
+Specific decibel settings for large concerts will be determined through the Outdoor Event Permit process.

 - New Events: Applications will be accepted and evaluated on an ongoing basis for the current year and must be submitted at least 60 days in advance.
 Any requests made within the 60 day limit may be declined if there is not adequate time to process application.
 Those wishing to apply for the following year will be evaluated after December 1st of the current year